bc-alfreid/dev-docs/payments.md

 - type: Just says to classify this payment instrument and it is stored_card?
 Are there others?

 ## Payment Request
-- What identifier? payment_method_id.
+- payment_method_id What identifier?
 It doesn't explain where that can be found

-First attempts
+## First attempts

 {
     "status": 500,